 - Awarded the Douglas J. Sherbaniuk Distinguished Writing Award by the Canadian Tax Foundation (with Catherine Brown), 2014

-- Arthur Cockfield, Walter Hellerstein, Rebecca Millar and Christophe Waerzeggers, Taxing Global Digital Commerce (The Netherlands: Kluwer Law International, 2013, 2nd ed. forthcoming 2019)
+- Arthur Cockfield, Walter Hellerstein, and Marie Lamensch, Taxing Global Digital Commerce (The Netherlands: Kluwer Law International, 2nd ed.
+2020)

-- Jinyan Li and Arthur Cockfield, International Taxation in Canada (LexisNexis, 2nd ed., 2018)
+- Jinyan Li and Arthur Cockfield (with Scott Wilkie), International Taxation in Canada (LexisNexis, 2nd ed., 2018)

 - Arthur Cockfield and David Kerzner, International Taxation Core Concepts (featuring novella ‘La Brienza Winery: Tax Trouble in Wine Country’ (Thomson Reuters, 2nd ed., 2017)